rudderlabs/typewriter/.github/CONTRIBUTING.md

 - annotations: `default` (default values) and `examples` (documentation of example values)
 - definitions and references: `definitions`, `$ref`

-However, Typewriter will still perform full JSON Schema validation at run-time, so you can catch these errors using unit tests.
+However, RudderTyper will still perform full JSON Schema validation at run-time, so you can catch these errors using unit tests.